Albert Wilson (American football)

-Albert Wilson II (born July 12, 1992) is an American football wide receiver who is a free agent.
+Albert Wilson II (born July 12, 1992) is an American former professional football wide receiver who played in the National Football League (NFL) for the Kansas City Chiefs and Miami Dolphins.
 He played college football for the Georgia State Panthers.
-He still holds several GSU records, including most touchdown receptions, longest pass play, and longest punt return.
-Wilson has also played for the Kansas City Chiefs and the Miami Dolphins.
+He holds several Georgia State records, including most touchdown receptions, longest pass play, and longest punt return.

-Early years
+Early life

 Wilson was born in Fort Pierce, Florida to an African-American father and Samoan mother.
 Because his parents served time in prison, Wilson grew up in foster care.
 In tenth grade, he was adopted by Brian and Rose Bailey of Port St. Lucie, Florida.
 After his parents were released from prison, Wilson moved in with a cousin who lived in Port St. Lucie so that he could stay in his high school.

 Wilson played quarterback for the Port St. Lucie High School Jaguars.
 He was named Scripps Treasure Coast Newspapers All-Area Offensive Player of the Year in 2010 as a senior.
 He recorded 2,631 all-purpose yards, and 22 touchdowns his senior year.
 His totals were 1,029 passing yards, nine passing touchdowns, 824 rushing yards, 11 rushing touchdowns, 81 receiving yards, 132 interception return yards and 565 return yards.
 Wilson also ran track for Port St. Lucie High School and competed in the 100m, 200m, 100 high hurdles where he placed in states.

 College career

 Wilson played for the Georgia State Panthers from 2010 to 2013.
 He was the first Georgia State player to be invited to the NFL Combine.
 He had a career total of 6,235 all-purpose yards, which ranked among the top thirty in NCAA history.
-Wilson became the Panthers’ all-time leading scorer with 26 touchdowns.
+Wilson became the Panthers' all-time leading scorer with 26 touchdowns.
 He also became the leading receiver in Georgia State history after recording 175 receptions for 3,190 yards and 23 touchdowns.
 He set school records in kickoff returns with 95 and kickoff return yards with 2,338 and returned two kickoffs for touchdowns.
 Wilson also held the records for career punt returns with 41 and yards with 376.
 He had the longest reception (93 yards), longest run (80), longest kickoff return (100) and longest punt return (62) in school history.
 He earned Honorable Mention All-American honors from SI.com in 2013.
 Wilson also garnered First-team All-Sun Belt accolades in 2013.
 He was named First-team All-CAA as a kick returner and Third-team All-CAA as a wide receiver in 2012.
 He was also CAA Special Teams Co-Player of the Year in 2012.